arya-vikash/sample-python-app/Documentation_and_bootstrap/README.md

 ```
 - Got to manage jenkins > credentials > global domain > add credentials
 - Select kind as Secret file.
 Upload file aws_creds.
 Give id as aws_creds and save.
+***WARNING***: **A good and secure practice would be to not use access keys for authentication.
+Instead setup authentication of jenkins with identity provides and attach dedicated IAM role to this identity to deploy resources on AWS**
 ### Create APP Pipelines in Jenkins
 1. Once jenkins infra setup is done.
 Go to dashboard
 2. Click on new item -> Enter pipeline name + select type as Pipeline -> Click OK